zUkrainak47/Genshin-Simulator/README.md

 You're out of primogems?
 You watched a friend whale?
 You just lost your 50/50? \
 I've got you covered!
 Hop on and spend any amount of pulls on any banner that's ever existed (yes, even the Keqing banner)
 ## Using `Wish Simulator`
-This part of the project is WIP (but only minor tweaks are left, please report any bugs you find!) \
 Using Wish Simulator allows you to
 - Do virtually any amount of pulls on any banner
 - Check your wish history